guest3444307/OneshotGB/README.md

 Also served as me trying out git bash (and failing) The main branch is where the 2.0.0 demo is currently being worked on

-#Credits

-OblivionAxis: Created a midi of the barrens, thank you! (if your reading this, sorry for not asking for permission, on your musescore.com page i didn't see a place to email you. if you want me to get rid of the music i will do so as soon as i can): https://musescore.com/user/32724385/scores/7240554
-Midi2mod is good! http://midi2mod.jamespark.ninja/

 #Update format

 Minor: Bugfixes